-VACCINES FALL 2023 IMMUNIZATIONS FOR SCHOOL ATTENDANCE DTAP/DT/ TDAP/TD Diphtheria, Tetanus, Pertussis K-12 Four (4) or more of DTaP or DT, or any combination.
+VACCINES FALL 2024 IMMUNIZATIONS FOR SCHOOL ATTENDANCE DTAP/DT/ TDAP/TD Diphtheria, Tetanus, Pertussis K-12 Four (4) or more of DTaP or DT, or any combination.
 If all 4 doses were given before the 4th birthday, a fifth (5) dose is required.
 If the fourth dose was administered at least 6 months after the third dose, and on or after the 4th birthday, a fifth (5) dose is not required.
-GRADE 7 One (1) dose of Tdap vaccine must be administered on or after the 10th birthday.
-POLIO K-12 Three (3) or more doses of IPV.
+Grades 7-12 One (1) dose of Tdap vaccine must be administered on or after the 10th birthday.
+POLIO K-12 Three (3) or more doses of IPV vaccine.
 The FINAL dose must be administered on or after the 4th birthday regardless of the number of previous doses.
 MMR Measles, Mumps, Rubella K-12 Two (2) doses of MMR.
 Dose 1 must be administered on or after the first birthday.
 The second dose must be administered at least 28 days after dose 1.
 HEP B Hepatitis B K-12 Three (3) doses of Hepatitis B. The second dose must be administered at least 28 days after the first dose.
 The third dose must be given at least 16 weeks after the first dose and at least 8 weeks after the second dose.
 The last dose in the series (third or fourth dose), must not be administered before age 24 weeks.
-V ARICELLA (Chickenpox) K-12 Two (2) doses of varicella vaccine must be administered prior to entry.
+Varicella (Chickenpox) K-12 Two (2) doses of varicella vaccine must be administered prior to entry.
 Dose 1 must be administered on or after the first birthday.
 The second dose should be administered at least three (3) months after dose one (1); however, if the second dose is administered at least 28 days after the first dose, it is considered valid.
-MCV4 Meningococcal GRADE 7-11 One (1) dose of meningococcal (serogroup A, C, W, and Y) vaccine must be administered on or after the tenth-birthday.
-GRADE 12 Two (2) doses of MCV4 by age 16 years, with a minimum interval of eight weeks between doses.
+MCV4 Meningococcal ACWY Grades 7-11 One (1) dose of meningococcal (serogroup A, C, W, and Y) vaccine must be administered on or after the tenth birthday.
+Grade 12 Two doses of meningococcal (serogroup A, C, W, and Y) vaccine.
+Second dose on or after age 16 years.
 If the first dose was given on or after the 16th birthday, only one dose is required.